Toyota Crown: Twelfth generation (S180; 2003)

 The S180 model of the Crown, released in late 2003, was based on the Zero Crown concept car.
 The engine was changed to a V6 for the new Royal and Athlete models, while the Crown Majesta used the V8 only, now in 4.3-liter form with 4WD optional.
 The new engines gave more performance while also giving better fuel economy.
 Left-hand drive Crowns became available for the first time since 2001 with this generation, although they were produced exclusively in China by Tianjin FAW Toyota Motor for sale in the domestic market.
 Radar Pre-Collision System added a single digital camera to improve the accuracy of collision forecast and warning and control levels.
 In television commercials in Japan a song was written by composer John Harle titled "How should I my true love know?".
 G-BOOK was introduced in May 2006.

 Compared with the previous model, this model was increased by 70 mm in the wheelbase and 15 mm in body width.
 These changes gave it the largest interior size among its contemporaries, more than the Mercedes-Benz S-Class or BMW 7 Series.
-The slightly shorter and narrower versions with a 2.0 L engine are no longer offered as a Crown, with the Crown Comfort having assumed the market position in Japan for vehicles that complied with Japanese government dimension regulations.
+The slightly shorter and narrower versions with a 2.0 L engine are no longer offered as a Crown, with the Crown Comfort having assumed this lower-taxed market position in Japan.

+The S180 received a small facelift in October 2005, with redesigned taillights and with the Crown Athlete receiving "smoked" head- and taillights.
+The Royal series also received smoked headlights and a more sculpted grille.
+The Athlete was also fitted with a new top engine, the 315 PS, 3.5-litre 2GR-FSE, which also qualified as a low-emissions vehicle.

-The S170 series Crown Estate was continued alongside the S180 sedans, and was replaced by the luxury-oriented Toyota Alphard for load carrying duties and multiple passengers.
-It continued to use the older inline six-cylinder engines.
+The S170 series Crown Estate was continued alongside the S180 sedans, still continuing to use the older inline six-cylinder engines.
+It was eventually replaced by the luxury-oriented Toyota Alphard for load carrying duties and multiple passengers.